top of page

 Marvel Vs. Capcom Arcade1Up

-Arcade1Up’s best looking cabinet.
-Vibrant art covers the side panels separating Marvel & Capcom’s rosters.
-Light up marquee & retro metallic tread complete the ‘90s look.
+This Arcade1Up’s best looking cabinet yet.
+Vibrant art covers the side panels separating Marvel and Capcom’s rosters.
+The light up marquee and retro metallic tread really complete the ‘90s look.
 War of the Gems is nice but should be on the Marvel Super Heroes cabinet.

 Release: Dec 04, 2020